 Applying this tip will keep you from discarding a lot of qualified candidates, and it will save the time you would have spent interviewing unqualified ones.

 Hiring is complicated and there is a lot to keep track of.
 If you don’t have a set hiring process, you’re going to drop the ball at some point.
 Make sure that your hiring process is structured and consistent.
 Strong processes will make organization much easier, and you’re much less likely to muff it up.

 Nadia McCrimmon, an HR professional of over 16 years, adds to this by saying:

 The process isn’t the only thing that should be consistent.
 Conduct consistent interviews to compare candidates more objectively.

-If you hire more than a few people per year, get an applicant tracking system (ATS).
-An ATS is hiring software that helps you make your hiring process more structured.
+If you hire more than a few people per year, get a hiring platform or applicant tracking system (ATS).
+Hiring software will help you make your hiring process more structured.
 It keeps track of all of the candidates, forms, interviews, and emails that you need to juggle.